Zero2k/bth_ramverk2_project_frontend/README.md

 - [✔] Real-time chat
 - [✔] Search cryptocurrencies with autocomplete
 - [✔] Easy access to ten of the largest cryptocurrencies
+- [✔] Market data for cryptocurrencies such as price and price changes
 - [✔] Change user settings
+- [✔] Pagination with infinite scroll

 ## Technologies - React